beratzorlu/Craftworks/README.md

 ## Future Features

+- ### Iframe Google Maps
+    - This will provide visual feedback for the locational information of the website.
+While originally planned, this idea was later scrapped in favour of ensuring the production of a minimum viable product.
 - ### Back to Top Button
     - This will help with easier navigation.
 - ### Interactive Infographic for Ordering Process